Pawn Shops: What You Need to Know

 - The consumer receives a pawn ticket, which includes a description of the item and the terms of the loan, including fees, finance charges, and the date the payment is due in full (usually from one to four months).

-- If the payment is not received in full by the due date, the consumer forfeits ownership of the item and the pawnbroker sells it to recover the loan amount.
+- If the consumer does not pay in full by the due date, they forfeit ownership of the item and the pawnbroker sells it to recover the loan amount.

 If you find yourself frequently needing short-term loans to make ends meet, we can help you work out a realistic budget based on your current income.
 It’s easy to get started with free Credit Counseling.